Linh040501/Adventure-Work-Sales-Analysis/README.md

 - **QuickDBD**: For database schema visualization.
 ![QuickDBD-Free Diagram (1)](https://github.com/user-attachments/assets/2ec78dd5-3859-45a9-884b-272a892a7966)

 ## Data Pre-processing:
 - **Techniques**: Data filtering, exclusion, transformation, partitioning, merging, and data visualization.
 - **Schema Design**: The data schema was initially designed using the QuickDBD tool.
+## Data Analysis Process
+1. **Download CSV Dataset**: Obtain the dataset from GitHub.
+2. **Design Data Schema**: Use QuickDBD tool to design the data schema.
+3. **Import Schema**: Import the designed schema into a database structure.
+4. **Pre-process Data**: Clean and prepare data using SQL.
+5. **Connect to Tableau**: Link the database to Tableau for analysis.
+6. **Perform Calculations and Create Visualizations**: Conduct data analysis and generate visualizations in Tableau.

 ## Data Processing Using SQL
 - **Joined Tables**: Combined all relevant tables.